Fiat Chrysler says performance of US operations crucial

 The group is preparing to move its main listing from Milan to New York by the end of this year.

-Marchionne said Chrysler's financial strength and commercial clout overseas would help Fiat boost sales of Alfa Romeo, which will build eight new models by the end of 2018 thanks to investments worth 5 billion euros ($6.8 billion) (4.06 billion pounds).
+Marchionne said Chrysler's financial strength and commercial clout overseas would help Fiat boost sales of Alfa Romeo, which will build eight new models by the end of 2018 thanks to investments worth 5 billion euros ($6.8 billion).

 "On Friday I saw the prototype for one of the new models engineers are developing in secret, and I can say we are on the right track," he said, adding that the model would probably be unveiled in the third quarter of next year.